 Balanced weight distribution is important for stability and riding comfort.
 Here are a few principles to follow:

-- Place the heaviest objects in the center and at the bottom of the bike.
+- Place heavier items in the center and at the bottom of the bike

 - Balance weight between front and rear